gavinmatt/main/src/content/blog/letsgoshedding.md

 Finally the kit arrived - the [Lowes Heartland Coronado](https://www.lowes.com/pd/Heartland-12-ft-x-8-ft-Coronado-Saltbox-Engineered-Storage-Shed/5012923399).
 This kit was a perfect mix of size, capacity, and price.
 The kits are fantastic - everything comes flat packed into a 4ftx4ftx8ft pile, and you can just pull pieces off as you need them.

 Construction from here followed the manual.
-Floor joists first, then flooring, then walls supported by a 2x4, then a full structure.
-The main benefit of the kits is that the siding comes pre-cut - no mismeasured walls or unexpected overlap.
-As long as you keep the floor square, everything from here works out fine.
+Floor joists first, then flooring, then walls framed in 2x4s, then a full structure.
+The main benefit of the kits is that everything comes pre-cut - no mismeasured walls or unexpected overlap.
+As long as you keep the floor square, everything from here works out fine. _Sure_.

 <img src="/images/shed/shed_floor.png">